Show Me Your Best Side: Characteristics of User-Preferred Perspectives for 3D Graph Drawings: Methodology

 \paragraph*{Isometric Viewpoint Deviation}

 While previous measures capture various aspects of viewpoint quality, they do not assess whether a graph's global structure is perceivable from a given perspective.
 This aspect, although difficult to quantify, is crucial for understanding user preferences (see \autoref{sec:results-qualitative}).
 It is not always clear what the overall structure of a graph is, or how to determine whether a viewpoint supports its perception, especially for arbitrary graphs with no prior semantic knowledge.
 However, user feedback in our study provided valuable insight into how participants perceive structure.
 Many described preferring a `diagonal view' that offers a balanced look along the graph's main axes, avoiding alignment between those axes and the view direction.
 For most graphs, the perceived axes correspond to directions with high node spread, which can be estimated using principal component analysis (PCA).
 Inspired by Farish's concept of \textit{isometric projections}~\cite{farish1822isometrical}, established in the 19th century, which are views in which the axes appear equally foreshortened (120° angle between each pair), we define a measure to quantify deviation from this ideal, taking into account whether PCA-derived axes meaningfully describe the graph's structure (\textit{anisotropy}).
 Let the normalised view vector be $\boldsymbol{v} \in \mathbb{R}^3$, and the PCA of the node positions yield orthonormal eigenvectors $\boldsymbol{E} = [\boldsymbol{e}_1, \boldsymbol{e}_2, \boldsymbol{e}_3] \in \mathbb{R}^{3 \times 3}$ and corresponding eigenvalues $\boldsymbol{\lambda} = [\lambda_1, \lambda_2, \lambda_3]^\top$.
-We define the \textit{Isometric Viewpoint Deviation} score as:
+We define the \textit{Isometric Viewpoint Deviation} score as $ \mathrm{ISO} = 1 - \alpha \cdot \frac{\sigma_w}{\sigma_{\max}} $ with \begin{itemize} \itemsep{1mm} \item $\boldsymbol{a} = \left|\boldsymbol{E}^\top \boldsymbol{v}\right|$: absolute projections on principal axes, \item $\boldsymbol{a}_{\text{norm}} = \boldsymbol{a} / \sum a_i$: normalised projection weights, \item $\mu = \sum w_i\, a_{\text{norm},i}$: weighted mean, \item $\sigma_w = \sqrt{\sum w_i\, \left(a_{\text{norm},i} - \mu\right)^2}$: weighted standard deviation of projections, \item $\alpha = \sigma(\boldsymbol{w}) / \sigma_{\max}$: normalised anisotropy factor, \item $\sigma_{\max} = 1/\sqrt{3}$: normalisation constant. \end{itemize}